 Schizophrenia is a condition where your experience does not match up with reality as other people see it, a symptom called psychosis.
 In schizophrenia you may have developed 'psychotic' symptoms.

-You might see, hear or believe things that for other people are not true.
+For example, you might see, hear or believe things that for other people are not true.
 You can also feel muddled, low or withdrawn.

 Schizophrenia is a serious illness, but it can be treated.
 It usually appears between the ages of 15 and 35.
 The cause is unknown, but you're more likely to experience it if a parent has it, or if you've had brain damage, drug and alcohol problems, or difficulties at home.

 Having schizophrenia does not mean you have a 'split personality' or that you are violent.

 The symptoms of schizophrenia

 Other people might notice symptoms before you do, because the condition means you don't always know what's real.
 Symptoms include:

 - hallucinations where you see, feel, smell or hear things that aren't there

 - delusions, where you 'just know' things that seem unreal to other people, e.g. paranoid beliefs that there is a conspiracy against you

 - a feeling that you're being controlled by something outside yourself